LTaylor137/DungeonPathGame/README.md

 ![Thumbnail](/Thumbnail.jpg)

-This is one of my first projects that I developed to familiarise myself more with the Angular environment and javascript in general.
+This is one of my first projects that I developed to better familiarise myself with the Angular environment as well as Javascript in general.

-It is a simple game where the player must choose the optimal path to survive the dungeon and make it to the end.
+It is a simple game where the goal is to choose the optimal path to survive the dungeon and make it to the end.

 Collect loot along the way, heal at campfires, and be ready to face tougher monsters.